mousepawmedia/devdocs/source/network/programmingworkflow.rst

 If a build or test suite fails, Jenkins will report the failure status and provide a link to the full build results.

+(See :ref:`harbormasterjenkins`)

 Controlling Automatic Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes, you may want to update a Differential without the automatic builds or tests running.
+Sometimes, you may want to update a Revision without the automatic builds or tests running.
 You can temporarily shut these off using two special tags.

 By including the tag :code:`#nobuild` under Subscribers, all automatic builds